MangoRedditPlayer/Memorial-Template/share-memory.md

 Your name and memory will be displayed on the site once reviewed.
 Your email and phone number are optional and will be kept private for administrator use only.

+After clicking "Submit" at the bottom of the form, you should see a text confirmation "Your response has been recorded."
+There are no limits on submissions.

 ---

 <div class="google-form-embed">